Enalean/tuleap/plugins/git/README.txt

 dependencies are already installed, you just need to activate the plugin to start using it.

+=== Deploiement on CentOS 5 ===
+You need to add the following instructions at the end of your sudoers configuration (/etc/sudoers):

+    Defaults:gitolite !requiretty
+    Defaults:gitolite !env_reset
+    gitolite ALL= (codendiadm) SETENV: NOPASSWD: /usr/share/codendi/plugins/git/hooks/post-receive.php

 === User friendly URLs ===

 Since Tuleap 6.11, user friendly URLs have been implemented to browse Git repositories